Non-smoothable homeomorphisms of $4$-manifolds with boundary: Variations

 \subsection{The Torelli group}

 The map which sends a homeomorphism to its variation gives a factorisation of the map which takes the induced automorphism of the form for a homeomorphism:

-where $q\colon H_2(X)\to H_2(X,\partial X)$ is the quotient map.
-It is the result of Freedman--Perron--Quinn \cite{freedman_1982, perron_1986, quinn_1986} that, for a \emph{closed}, simply-connected $4$-manifold $X$, we have that the above composition is a bijection.
+It is the result of Freedman--Perron--Quinn \cite{freedman_1982, perron_1986, quinn_1986} that, for a \emph{closed}, simply-connected $4$-manifold $X$, the above composition is a bijection.
 Hence, all homeomorphisms of a closed simply-connected $4$-manifold that map to the trivial element of $\Aut(H_2(X),\lambda_X)$ are isotopic to the identity map.
 For manifolds with non-empty boundary, the classification is more subtle \cite[Thm.~A]{orson_powell_2023}, and in particular we can have homeomorphisms that are not isotopic to the identity but still induce the trivial element of $\Aut(H_2(X),\lambda_X)$ under \ref{eq:induced_auto_factorisation}.

 \begin{definition} Let $X$ be a compact, simply-connected, oriented, $4$-manifold with boundary $\partial X$.
 We define the \emph{Torelli group} $\Tor(X,\partial X)\subset \pi_0\Homeo^+(X,\partial X)$ to be the subgroup of homeomorphisms that induce the trivial element of $\Aut(H_2(X),\lambda_X)$ under \ref{eq:induced_auto_factorisation}. \end{definition}